Kemps Creek

 Kemps Creek has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 63 potential impact projects.
-Key ones are Access Logistics Park, Western Sydney University Aerotropolis Campus, Sydney Metro Western Sydney Airport Line, and Western Sydney Aerotropolis.
-The following details the most relevant projects.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 62 projects likely to influence the area.
+Notable projects include Access Logistics Park, Western Sydney University Aerotropolis Campus, Sydney Metro Western Sydney Airport Line, and Western Sydney Aerotropolis.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.